kef1993/ScrapingData/README.md

 3. Click on the `2_Python.ipynb` notebook.
 Read and complete the exercises in the notebook.
 3. Click on the `3_Data.ipynb` notebook.
 Read and complete the exercises in the notebook.

+I will provide the Jupyter notebooks we will be using during the workshop at a later date.

 Let [me](mailto:neal.caren@gmail.com) know if you have any problems.